 Making your own Christmas pudding is no easy feat.
-Assuming you've already got your recipe sorted, why not check out these answers to some frequently asked Christmas pud questions before getting stuck in?
-After all, this business with brandy, cloth and currents can get pretty confusing!
+Assuming you’ve already got your recipe sorted, why not check out these answers to some frequently asked Christmas pud questions before getting stuck in?
+After all, this business with brandy, cloth and currants can get pretty confusing!

 The pudding can be made up to three months before Christmas and kept refrigerated, or made up to one year ahead and frozen.
 If the pudding was made in an aluminium steamer, remove it from the steamer and wrap in plastic wrap before storing.

 The recipe calls for suet, can I use butter instead?

 It’s best not to.
 Suet is a very hard fat, which melts slowly through a mixture during the cooking, whereas butter melts very easily and quickly through a mixture.
 They are different types of fats and shouldn’t be substituted for each other.
 Packaged suet has a lot of starches added to it and is quite different from fresh suet.
 It’s best to order fresh suet from a butcher (order double the amount to end up with the quantity the recipe specifies).
 Remove all the connective tissue, grate the suet finely, then rub it into the flour with your fingertips.

 What about a vegetarian Christmas pudding?

 If you or someone in your family is a vegetarian and doesn’t want to eat suet, look for a recipe that uses butter or margarine instead, such as this recipe for individual Christmas puddings.

 Alcohol is a key ingredient in traditional Christmas pudding recipes, but if you prefer to make a sober pud, you could use fruit juice (apple, apricot, peach, grape or cherry, for example) or even spiced tea instead of booze.
 We don’t recommend adapting a traditional recipe though; instead, search for an alcohol-free Christmas pudding recipe.